rage/programming-23/data/part-10/3-oo-programming-techniques.md

 </sample-output>

-Let's go through the purpose of the variable `self`: within a class definition it refers to the object itself.
-Typically it is used to refer to the objects own traits, its attributes and methods.
-The variable can be used to refer to the entire object, for example if the object itself needs to be returned to the client code.
+Let's review the purpose of the variable `self`: within a class definition it refers to the object itself.
+Typically it is used to refer to the object's own traits, its attributes and methods.
+The variable can be used to refer to the entire object as well, for example if the object itself needs to be returned to the client code.
 In the example below we've added the method `cheaper` to the class definition.
 It takes another Product as its argument and returns the cheaper of the two:

 ```python
 class Product: